hadley/adv-r/Function-operators.md

 system.time(fast_function())
 ```

-Memoisation is an example of a classic tradeoff in computer science: we are trading space for speed.
+Memoisation is an example of a classic tradeoff in computer science: trading space for speed.
 A memoised function uses a lot more memory (because it stores all of the previous inputs and outputs), but is much much faster.

-A slightly more realistic use case is implementing the Fibonacci series (a topic we'll come back to [[software systems]]).
+A somewhat more realistic use case is implementing the Fibonacci series (a topic we'll come back to [[software systems]]).
 The Fibonacci series is defined recursively: the first two values are 1 and 1, then f(n) = f(n - 1) + f(n - 2).
 A naive version implemented in R is very slow because (e.g.) `fib(10)` computes `fib(9)` and `fib(8)`, and `fib(9)` computes `fib(8)` and `fib(7)`, and so on, so that the value for each location gets computed many many times.
-Memoising `fib()` makes the implementation much faster because each value only needs to be computed once.
+Memoising `fib()` makes the implementation much faster because each value is only computed once, and then remembered.

 ```R
 fib <- function(n) {